CodeURJC-DAW-2022-23/webapp1/README.md

 ### 📊 Graphs

-This app is going to have trends (pie chart), registered users (line chart) graphs.
+This app has a pie chart that shows the popularity of topics based on the number of posts that use said topics.

 ### ⚙️ Complementary technology

-We are going to use an api to detect explicit contents.
+Email verification for user registration.

 ### 🤔 Algorithm

-Website is going to have a recommendation algorithm for welcome page.
+Website is going to have a recommendation algorithm for home page.

-Login page, from this page we are going to be able to log into our personal account

 ## Phase 2